-Gons is VU Amsterdam’s fifteenth Writer in Residence, succeeding Maxim Februari and following in the footsteps of such writers as Arnon Grunberg, Bas Heijne, Ernest van der Kwast, Ronald Giphart, Renate Dorrestein and Abdelkader Benali.
-Her appointment is for one year.
+Polak is the seventeenth Writer in Residence at VU Amsterdam and the successor to Gustaaf Peek and previous writers such as Babs Gons, Maxim Februari, Arnon Grunberg, Bas Heijne, Ernest van der Kwast, Ronald Giphart, Renate Dorrestein and Abdelkader Benali.
+Her appointment will last one year.